Pakyong district: Wildlife Sanctuaries

 Pangolakha Wildlife Sanctuary lies in the Pakyong District.
-It is connected to Neora Valley National Park of Kalimpong district of North Bengal via thick forest cover in Aritar Rachela region.
+It is connected to Neora Valley National Park of Kalimpong district of North Bengal via thick forest cover in Aritar Mulkharka Rachela region.
+Sumin Reserve Forest and Saramsa Garden also lies in Pakyong District which is rich in varieties of floral plants and fauna.

 Flora and fauna

 Variety of plants and wildlife are found in Pakyong District.
 The important ones are red panda the state animal, blood pheasant the state bird Dendrobium nobile the state flower and Rhododendron the state tree are found in the wildlife sanctuaries of Pakyong District.

 Other important wild animals include Snow Leopard, Himalayan black bear, Clouded leopard, Large Indian civet etc.

 Forest Department, Government of Sikkim has also confirmed the presence of Royal Bengal Tiger in the Pangolakha Wildlife Sanctuary of Pakyong District in January 2019.

+Rivers and Lakes

 Rivers

 River Teesta, the largest river of state flows in Pakyong district from Singtam to Rangpo.

 Rangpo River the third largest river of Sikkim originates from Lake Menmecho at Rongli Subdivision of Pakyong District and flows through Pakyong Subdivision and Rongli Subdivision villages and towns of Pakyong District before meeting river Teesta at Rangpo Town.

 River Jaldhaka which originates near Dzuluk in Pakyong District and flows towards Bhutan, West Bengal and Bangladesh.

 Other major rivers of Pakyong District are Richu Khola, Rongli Khola, Pachey Khola, Reshi Khola etc.

+Lakes

+Important lakes of Pakyong District are :